-All aboard the White Mountain Central Railroad for a 25-minute 2-1/2 mile train ride.
-Travel through our 1904 covered bridge across the scenic Pemigewasset River and into Wolfman's territory....
-We will operate the 1943 GE diesel locomotive this season.
-This 65 ton Diesel-Electric Locomotive was built in Schenectady, NY.
-It was used by the Newport Rhode Island Dinner Train until it was purchased by the White Mountain Central Railroad purchased this locomotive in 2004 and has used it when needed ever since.
+All aboard the White Mountain Central Railroad for a 25-minute 2½ mile train ride.
+Travel through our 1904 covered bridge across the scenic Pemigewasset River and into Wolfman's territory!
+This season we will be operating our General Electric diesel locomotive which was built in 1943.
+This 65-ton standard gauge engine was used on the Newport Dinner Train in Newport, RI.
+The White Mountain Central Railroad purchased this locomotive in 2004 and has used it when needed ever since.

 One of the favorite parts of the train ride for many passengers is coming face to face with the Wolfman.
 This longtime resident of these woods, the rabble rousin' Wolfman will amuse you with his antics, all in an attempt to keep curious visitors away from his secret mining operation of the precious mineral: Unobtainium.
 He never tires of using his many tricks to keep you off his land.
 Don't worry kids, Wolfman will not try to cross the bridge because he is too afraid of heights.
 He will not cross underneath the bridge because he is more afraid of water!
 In fact, Wolfman is so afraid of water that he hasn't taken a bath...
 IN YEARS!
 You will be returned safely to the beautiful Victorian train station where you can continue your day.
 Note to parents: Please use your discretion for your preschool children.

 A History of the White Mountain Central Railroad